William Henry Harrison III: Development

-Harrison opposed the Central Arizona Project which diverted water from the Colorado River into central and southern Arizona.
+Harrison opposed the Central Arizona Project, which diverted water from the Colorado River into central and southern Arizona.
 He and Frank A. Barrett supported Newcastle, Wyoming's bid for a uranium processing plant and Harrison asked for the Atomic Energy Commission to not select a location for the uranium processing plant until he was able to present Newcastle as an option.
-In 1962, he opposed the creation of a steam-generated power facility at the Hanford Site in Hanford, Washington.
+In 1962, Harrison opposed the creation of a steam-generated power facility at the Hanford Site in Hanford, Washington.

-In May 1953, he wrote a letter to President Dwight D. Eisenhower and Secretary of the Interior Douglas McKay asking for Fort Phil Kearny to be registered as a national historic landmark.
+In May 1953, Harrison wrote a letter to President Dwight D. Eisenhower and Secretary of the Interior Douglas McKay asking for Fort Phil Kearny to be registered as a national historic landmark.
 Fort Kearny was designated as a national historic landmark on December 19, 1960.
 On July 14, 1953, he introduced legislation to abolish the Shoshone Cavern National Monument and offer the land to Cody, Wyoming, for use as a public park.
 On March 17, 1954, Congress voted to delist the site as a national monument and the land was transferred to Cody on May 17.
-In 1963, he supported the registration of Wapiti Ranger Station in the Shoshone National Forest as a national historic landmark.
+In 1963, Harrison supported the registration of Wapiti Ranger Station in the Shoshone National Forest as a national historic landmark.
 In 1967, he introduced legislation to have Sheep Mountain Wilderness registered as a national monument.

-He criticized United Airlines for not having airline connections through Cheyenne, Wyoming, which would force Wyomingites to use local airline services to travel to connections in Denver, Omaha, or Salt Lake City, and pledged to have Cheyenne included on a coast-to-coast airline schedule.
+Harrison criticized United Airlines for not having airline connections through Cheyenne, Wyoming, which would force Wyomingites to use local airline services to travel to connections in Denver, Omaha, or Salt Lake City, and pledged to have Cheyenne included on a coast-to-coast airline schedule.
 Harrison and Senators Joseph C. O'Mahoney and Lester C. Hunt wrote to Rawlins, Wyoming,'s Chamber of commerce giving support to plans to create a wool processing mill.

 Harrison had $1,025,000 for construction at Francis E. Warren Air Force Base authorized in the 1951 federal budget.
 He supported reopening the Casper Army Air Base which had been deactivated on March 7, 1945.
 On April 4, 1951, Harrison and Senators Hunt and O'Mahoney met with Howard Sharp, Wyoming's Secretary-manager of commerce and industry commission, to discuss increasing the amount of national defense contracts given to Wyoming.